iotc-secretariat/iotc-tcac-simulations/README.md

 In the latter case, the *best years* are defined as those with the highest catches during the selected period for a given fleet and species.

-# User Interface {#ui}
+# User Interface

-The simulation is presented through an interactive R Shiny [web application](https://data.iotc.org/tcac13/simulations/) that is currently password-protected.
-Access credentials will be provided to participating delegates.
+The simulation is presented through an interactive R Shiny [web application](https://data.iotc.org/tcac13/simulations/) that is password-protected.

 The main screen features two tabbed panels: one to display the [reference data](#referenceData) used by the simulation, and [another](#simulationResults) to present users with the [configuration parameters](#inputConfig) and the [simulation outputs](#outputs).